tmtsoftware/esw-vbds/webApp/README.md

     cd webApp
     ./update-js9.sh         # Edit this script to set the location of the JS9 sources

+This is required, since JS9 is not a React component and is not easily usable in a React app or via "npm install" (although it is available via npm).
+The JavaScript and CSS for JS9 are declared in [public/index.html](public/index.html).
+Attempts to place it in a React component were so far not successful.

 ## Prerequisites Required for Running App

 The web app uses the [CSW Location Service](https://tmtsoftware.github.io/csw/services/location.html)